 With new X-ray missions currently flying, and others planned or being proposed (such as Con-X and a large-area timing mission), I think the prospect is bright that in the next decade we could talk about definitive signatures of strong gravity from X-ray observations.
-I think that the Fe K α technique is very promising.
+I think that the Fe K α technique is very promising, although it is a disappointment that the early evidence has not panned out.
 Even more, I think that the relatively clean nature of timing observations will make them the method of choice, particularly if higher-area satellites are flown.
 Still, though, the current situation is that no strong-gravity effect has ever been absolutely definitively observed.
 This should be kept in mind!